Graduate Programs in Education in Illinois

 Education graduate programs are often designed to focus on a specific area in the vast education field.
 This may allow teachers to concentrate on concepts and methods that more closely align with the types of students they wish to serve.
 Graduate programs in education may also be designed around a specific function or career.

-Popular Schools with Education Degrees in Illinois
+Graduate schools with Education Graduate Programs in Illinois

 While not every education grad school may offer programs in all these subjects, below are a few common areas of study to consider.

 - Adult Education – Learn about needs of adult learners, and prepare to help adults achieve educational goals like language acquisition, earning a GED, developing career skills, and more.

 - Curriculum & Instruction – Develop your skills in curriculum and instructional design, to prepare for roles in and out of the classroom and help educational communities become more effective.